NeilP211/distkv/README.md

 - **Speed control** — slow / normal / fast tick pacing so you can follow a single RPC or stress the cluster.

-The classic demo: kill the leader and watch a new one get elected in well under a second, without losing a committed write.
+Kill the leader and watch a new one get elected in well under a second, without losing a committed write.

 | Healthy cluster | Leader failover | Network partition |